 Elastic Waistband & Cuffs and Velcro Tabs

-These are fairly self-explanatory – elastic for stretchiness around the waistband and leg cuffs, and velcro tabs to secure the nappies.
+These are fairly self-explanatory – elastic for stretchiness around the waistband and leg cuffs, and velcro pinch tabs to secure the nappies.

 Disposing of Tinkle ECO biodegradable bamboo nappies and pants